 The PCC provides that all bidders participating in the procedure must be notified simultaneously of the award decision together with the final report prepared by the jury, which must also include the reasoning of the decision.

-When procedures run on electronic platforms, the relevant entities are alerted through a notification in the electronic platform.
+When procedures are run on an electronic platform, the relevant entities are alerted through a notification on such platform.

 3.8 What methods are available for joint procurements?